marin-stefan/Python-Bootcamp/README.md

 # Python-Bootcamp
-Simple functions from my boot camp courses
+Simple functions and tasks from my boot camp courses